-Share Your Air: Document Your Air Quality with the EC2020 App
+Share Your Air: Document Your Air Quality with the App

-Document Your Air Quality with the EC2020 App
+Document Your Air Quality with the Global Earth Challenge App

-In partnership with the Wilson Center and the U.S. State Department, Earth Day Network has created a new air quality recording tool: the Earth Challenge 2020 app (EC2020).
+In partnership with the Wilson Center and the U.S. State Department, Earth Day Network has created a new air quality recording tool: the Global Earth Challenge app.

 To get started, all one needs is a smartphone.
-With EC2020, users can record images of the horizon to be added to a global database of similar air quality recordings.
+With Global Earth Challenge, users can record images of the horizon to be added to a global database of similar air quality recordings.
 These data points will form a global map of readings, showing how air quality varies around the planet and how human activity shapes these trends.

 Uniting on Earth Day, despite social distancing